Easy and Fantastic, Tomato, Basil, Garlic Pomodoro Pasta

 - 1/2 lb good linguini pasta I use Italian Rusticella dried pastas (no sugar or preservatives)

-- 3 vine ripe tomatoes
+- 3 vine ripe tomatoes or cherry tomatoes

 - 2 cloves garlic chopped med-fine

-- 12 leaves fresh basil chiffonade – stack, roll, cut into strips
+- 12 leaves fresh basil Chiffonade – stack, roll, cut into strips

 - 2 tbsp good olive oil California brand is very good

-- Salt and fresh pepper to taste
+- salt and fresh pepper to taste

-- 1 pinch red pepper flakes (if desired)
+- 1 pinch red pepper flakes if desired

 Garnish